-The entire configuration can be done during the manufacturing process of the TOE according to the choice of the user.
-All differences between the products of this TOE are realized by means of blocking without changing the hardware.
-Therefore, all products of this TOE are equal from hardware perspective.
-Another configuration option is Bill Per Use (BPU), which allows a customer to block chips on demand at customer's premises.
+The entire configuration is done during the manufacturing process of the TOE according to the choice of the user or by Bill Per Use (BPU).
+BPU allows a customer to block chips (to the configuration listed in Table 2) on demand at customer's premises.
 Customers, who intend to use this feature receive the TOEs in a predefined configuration, e.g. no blocking applied.
 The blocking information is part of a chip configuration area.
 The blocking information can be modified by customers using specific APDUs.
 Once final blocking is done, further modifications are disabled.
-Dedicated RMS functions allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.
+All differences between the products of this TOE are realized by means of blocking of NVM without changing the hardware.
+Therefore, all products of this TOE are equal from hardware perspective.
+The dedicated RMS functions allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.
 The blocking mechanism is also part of the evaluation.
+For more details please refer to the Security Target Lite [7], chapter 2.2.7 and 2.2.8.